Stan Galloway

-Stanley Noel Galloway (July 1, 1915 – October 14, 2000) was an American football coach.
-He served as the seventh head football coach at Southeastern Louisiana University in Hammond, Louisiana and he held that position for 14 seasons, from 1951 until 1964.
-His coaching record at Southeastern Louisiana was 84–42–4.
+Stanley Newell Galloway (July 1, 1915 – October 14, 2000) was an American football coach and athletics administrator.
+He served as the head football coach at Southeastern Louisiana College—now known as Southeastern Louisiana University—in Hammond, Louisiana for 14 seasons, from 1951 to 1964, compiling a record of 84–42–4.
+Galloway was the commissioner of the Gulf South Conference from 1971 to 1979.